Reading is Fun

 |50-89% Frustrational||Too difficult and will frustrate the reader|

 At Bridgelea, much time has been invested into the training of teaching staff and support staff so that they are equipped and confident to deliver the teaching of reading.
 We have started this year to train Teaching Assistants as Better Reading Partners.
-Many staff have accessed training in Guided Reading and the Big Reading in the last 3 years.

 Our Reading Approach